 Beyond the G6 app updates, we have a lot to be excited from Dexcom.
 At the recent Advanced Technologies and Treatments for Diabetes (ATTD) conference in Berlin, the company previewed more new mobile app features, its next-gen G7 tech anticipated in late 2020, and more.

-Updated, Lower-cost Transmitter: It's already FDA-approved and is expected in the second half of 2019, the new transmitter will have the same G6 form factor and wear-time, but with improved electronics, and will include some other yet-to-be-announced features.
+Updated, Lower-cost Transmitter: It's already FDA-approved and is expected by the end of 2019, the new transmitter will have the same G6 form factor and wear-time, but with improved electronics, and will include some other yet-to-be-announced features.
+Specifically and most notably, this will include the capability to actually communicate directly with Apple Watch so a smartphone isn't needed as a go-between.
 CEO Sayer says he expects this will come in at a lower cost than the existing G6 transmitter (currently $237 cash price from Dexcom).

 The G6 Pro:FDA cleared in late 2018, the Pro Q is Dexcom's "professional CGM" that allows healthcare professionals to monitor their patient's glucose and analyze trends for them.
 This includes a fully-disposable G6 transmitter and factory-calibrated 10-day sensor, and has the ability to use either "blinded" (where only the healthcare professional can see the data) or with real-time, patient-visible data monitoring through the G6 mobile app.
 This is a big advance over the G4 professional version that's been available, and it seems especially important for T2s who may want to try CGM or get a quick medical assessment in clinic only.